Yalz/kata-culinary-business/README.md

 ## How to get started

-Fork this repository, create your own branch in a technology stack you want to tackle this problem in and get coding.
+Fork this repository, create your own branch in a technology stack you want to tackle this problem in and get coding based on the specs in `/docs`.

 Feel free to share your solutions.